aristanetworks/cvprac/README.md

 This class supports creating a connection to a CVP node and then issuing subsequent GET and POST requests to CVP.
-A GET or POST request will be automatically retried on the same node if the request receives a requests.exceptions.Timeout error.
+A GET or POST request will be automatically retried on the same node if the request receives a requests.exceptions.Timeout or ReadTimeout error.
 A GET or POST request will be automatically retried on the same node if the request receives a CvpSessionLogOutError.
 For this case a login will be performed before the request is retried.
 For either case, the maximum number of times a request will be retried on the same node is specified by the class attribute NUM_RETRY_REQUESTS.

 If more than one CVP node is specified when creating a connection, and a GET or POST request that receives a requests.exceptions.ConnectionError,